ruby-formatter/rufo/README.md

 - no trailing whitespace remains
 - a trailing newline at the end of the file remains

-And of course it can be configured to do more.
-Check the settings section below.
+And of course it can be configured to do much more.
+Check the [Settings](https://github.com/asterite/rufo/wiki/Settings) section in the [Wiki](https://github.com/asterite/rufo/wiki) for more details.

 ## Installation